PlatinumLyfe/tf-windows-gpu/README.md

 Also I have them compiled for Python 3.6.6 and Python 3.7.2, but may be dropping 3.6.6 soon since 3.7.2 seems a bit quicker.

+These are compiled with /favour:INTEL64, /fp:precise, /arch:AVX, /Ox, /DNOGDI, etc.

 They are also compiled for the later headers and libraries for MSVC 2017 (or should be at least) which means you may require the VS2017 VC++ redist - I can't know and I can't test.

 I will chuck up a guide on how I got it to compile myself, since it required a bit of work FOR SOMETHING WHICH SHOULD FREAKING WORK OUT OF THE BOX... right?